tylerlum/get_a_grip/docs/dataset_generation.md

 # Dataset Generation

-Follow these instructions if you want to generate the dataset yourself instead of using the given dataset.
-To do this, you will still need the given `meshes` dataset.
-For these next steps, we will be creating a dataset called `NEW_DATASET`.
+Follow these instructions if you want to generate the dataset yourself, instead of using the given dataset in `data/dataset/large`.
+To do this, you will still need the given meshdata at `data/meshdata`.
+For these next steps, we will be creating a dataset in `data/dataset/NEW`.

 ## 0. Object Selection